What’s the lowdown?

 Some of our reviewers reported irregular periods or a change to their mood as a Zelleta side effect.

 “I feel depressed, extremely emotional, no motivation.
 I have tried different contraceptions, from the implant to different pills.
 I hate going on contraception as it changes my personality and affects my everyday life.
 I just want to stay in bed everyday.
 My period has been so heavy.
 I cry everyday.
 I have even called in sick to work.”

 Norgeston contains levonorgestrel, a synthetic form of progesterone.
-Like other mini pills, Norgeston is taken back to back without a break, and most importantly it needs to be taken every day at the same time (within a three hour window).
+Like most other mini pills, Norgeston is taken back to back without a break, and most importantly it needs to be taken every day at the same time (within a three hour window).

 Most of our community reported neutral responses when asked about change to moods and body weight, however lots of women experienced irregular periods.

 Our users’ reviews report possible side effects including vaginal discharge, spots and tender breasts.

 “Had to stop combined pill due to raised blood pressure.
 Started on cerazette but too much intermittent bleeding.
 This has stopped that, but as each month goes by I feel more pms (particularly bloating/ swollen breasts & low mood) than I ever had on previous hormonal pills.“

 What is the drospirenone mini pill?

 There is soon to be a new type of POP available in the UK containing drospirenone which has the brand name Slynd.⁴ It must be taken within 24 hours of the same time each day.
 It comes in a pack of pills that are different colours.
 A white (active) pill is taken every day for 24 days in a row, and then a green (inactive) pill for the next 4 days in a row, before repeating with a new pack.³

 Our friends in the US have a slightly different range of brands available which include Camila, Errin, Heather, Jencycla, Jolivette, Nora-Be and Ortho Micronor.